ghostlandr/headfirstdesignpatterns/README.md

 However, there were no @ signs at all in this chapter.
 This was also a relief because go doesn't have such things, so it would have been interesting to try and figure out how to work around that.

-This pattern centered around a coffee shop example.
+This pattern centred around a coffee shop example.
 You start out with a `Beverage` class which exposes a cost method that subclasses override to provide their cost.
 The coffee shop has four main beverages: dark roast, house blend, decaf, and espresso.
 Then they have the usual suspects available as toppings/condiments: soy milk, whip, mocha, and steamed milk.
-Initially they created a subclass for every combination of beverage, and you can imagine the carnage this creates: `DarkRoast`, `DarkRoastMocha`, `DarkRoastMochaWhip`, `DarkRoastSoy`, ... and on and on.
+Initially, they created a subclass for every combination of beverages, and you can imagine the carnage this creates: `DarkRoast`, `DarkRoastMocha`, `DarkRoastMochaWhip`, `DarkRoastSoy`, ... and on and on.
 Dozens of classes.
 And what about things like double mocha? `DarkRoastMochaMocha`?
 This is getting crazy!

-Enter: the decorator pattern.
+Behold the decorator pattern.
 The other principle this chapter introduces is "programming to an interface, not a concrete implementation".
 If we base our implementation off of a Beverage interface, such as this one:

 ```go